netsage-project/netsage-pipeline/website/docs/pipeline/intro.md

 ## Visualization

 [Grafana](https://grafana.com/oss/grafana/) or [Kibana](https://www.elastic.co/kibana) (with appropriate credentials) can be used to visualize the data stored in elasticsearch.
 Netsage grafana dashboards or **portals** are set up by the IU team.
-These are saved in github [here](https://github.com/netsage-project/netsage-grafana-configs).
+The dashboards are saved in github [HERE](https://github.com/netsage-project/netsage-grafana-configs).